rhuss/rhuss.github.io/_posts/2014-10-13-Docker-Maven-Plugin-Rewrite.md

 There will be a `1.0.0` release before the end of this year.

 Please let me know your feedback on the new syntax and what features you would like to see.
-Everything is moving before 1.0.0 before hell freezes over.
+Everything is moving before the 1.0.0 freeze.
 You can open an [issue][12] for any suggestion or feature request.

 [1]:	https://github.com/rhuss/docker-maven-plugin